15 Historical Quirks That Make Poland So Different from the Rest of Europe

 Hitler's invasion of Poland in September 1939, and the concurring Soviet invasion of the eastern part of the country some three weeks later, meant that for the next six years Poland was under an occupation more severe and brutal than those known in other regions of occupied Europe.

 But, as Dr. hab.
-Rafał Wnuk from Institute of History of the Polish Academy of Sciences explains, the Polish Underground State was not only the biggest and most developed resistance movement in Europe.
+Rafał Wnuk from the Institute of History at the Polish Academy of Sciences explains, the Polish Underground State was not only the biggest and most developed resistance movement in Europe.
 In contrast to many other, otherwise advanced, underground organisations in Europe during that time (like ones in Yugoslavia, France or Greece), which were totalitarian or at best authoritarian structures, the Polish underground was formed through a wide consensus of different political movements and options, without one leader or party.
+As Wnuk explains:

-It was the only political structure that was simultaneously civic, pluralistic and pro-democratic, explains Wnuk.
+It was the only political structure that was simultaneously civic, pluralistic and pro-democratic.

 13. The country that moved